hobbycommandline/Hobby-Voice-Command-Line/README.md

 ## Safety Warnings

-The app will be safer once the transition to Lua is complete.
-Lua does not allow arbitrary Java invocation.
-This app will still be able to interact with the rest of your phone, which still presents some challenges:
 - when active anyone can control your phone in the same ways you can over voice.
 - Lua can read and write files, this may present some danger
+    - App does not have universal files access as it has user accessible scripts and malicious scripts could be installed.
+- Lua can dispatch arbitrary Intents (communicate with active apps), and start arbitrary applications.
+I don't know the full breadth of what this entails, but there are intents that request money transfers that I haven't special cased out yet.

 ### Why Lua

-Slightly safer and easier once already integrated than the original scheme was.
-I found it unappetizing to develop new features when the app was written in scheme, and I hope this alleviates that reaction.
+Slightly safer and easier than the original scheme was.
+I found it unappetizing to develop new features when the app was written in scheme.

-Huzzah, seems like Lua fully works; just need to enhance communication between Lua and Java by adding Map <-> table conversion to complete the setup.
-Then in Java, I will need to make Map -> Intent conversion.

 ## Guide for Speaking to Hobby / Writing Hobby Actions